Richard-Burd/front-end-portfolio-project/README.md

 Although this single page application does not attempt to answer most of these questions above, it gives the decision-maker a visual map of pallets on hand for when they do.&nbsp;  Most of these decision makers currently use Microsoft Excel spreadsheets which make visualization of the variables difficult.&nbsp;  Additionally, this app is setup to be expanded down the road into something that could begin to prioritize pallets more thoroughly and start to answer more, if not all, the above questions.

-## Some notes on Javascript Functions and Document Object Model Manipulation
+## This is Pure JavaScript by Design
-One of the most frustrating aspects of this module (14) in the Flatiron curriculum was the total lack of any framework around Document Object Model (DOM) manipulation.&nbsp;  The adding & removing of DOM elements seemed to exist in a vacuum with no rhyme or reason to it.&nbsp;  This is either how things are done in the real world, or I assume there is some framework that solves this problem which I have not yet encountered.
-Either way, I came up with my own system of adding & deleting DOM elements that I'll just call the **builder-method.**  Let's look at the code in *./front-end/src/index.js* for generating a single pallet in the DOM:
+This app was designed for the the [Flatiron School's](https://flatironschool.com) *'Front-End Module'* that requires students to use JavaScript without a library such as React or a framework like Angular or Vue.&nbsp;  This meant having to create complex objects without the use of something like JavaScript XML (JSX) which in turn meant having to declare a ton of *'create'* statements followed by setting various attributes for each Document Object Model (DOM) element.&nbsp;  For this reason, I made up my own system of adding & deleting DOM elements that I'll just call the **builder-method.**&nbsp;  To see how it works, let's look at the code in *./front-end/src/index.js* for generating a single pallet in the DOM:
 ```javascript
 function createPallet(storageAreaID, palletId, palletName, timeScale, weightScale, firstItem, secondItem, thirdItem, weight, hazmat ){